 Follow the road to Cromwell, and keep going through the sheer cliffs of the Kawarau Gorge towards Gibbston, one of New Zealand's premier wine growing regions.
 See the historic Kawarau Bridge where you can bungy jump or relax and watch others take the plunge.
 Approaching Queenstown, the Remarkables mountain range comes into view as you arrive into the adventure capital of New Zealand.

-Known as the adventure capital of the world, Queenstown is home to many adrenaline-inducing activities.
-Nestled on the shores of Lake Wakatipu, this alpine town is surrounded by towering mountains.
-Each of the seasons has its own special vibe, and most adrenaline-filled activities can be accessed year-round.
+Queenstown known in Māori as Tāhuna, is home to many adrenaline-inducing activities.
+Nestled on the shores of Lake Wakatipu, this alpine town has very distinct seasons, and most adrenaline-filled activities can be accessed year-round.
 Queenstown is home to jet boating, bungy jumping, rafting, skydiving, paragliding, and even indoor thrills.
 If you want that rush - head out on the Shotover Jet, dive off the Nevis Bungy, freefall on the Canyon Swing, or Zip line the Gondola.
 While arguably the brightest gem in New Zealand’s crown, Queenstown offers far more than an action-packed getaway.
 If you’re looking for a slightly slower pace, there are plenty of recreational activities, including hiking and biking trails to explore, guided tours, boat cruises, scenic flights, or spa and wellness options to help you get away.
 Head to the lakefront, eat at one of the al fresco eateries, and soak up the local vibes; catch a ride on the iconic 100-year-old steamship the TSS Earnslaw; or take the Skyline Gondola and enjoy bird's-eye views of the Remarkables mountain ranges and Lake Wakatipu.
 Pack a picnic and go for a hike, only 20 minutes from Central Queenston, Coronet Peak opens for summer sightseeing.
 You can ride the Peak Gondola to the top for panoramic views and hike the trails, or go for a bike ride on many excellent biking trails.
 In winter, Queenstown becomes a world-class winter resort, with four ski areas and a range of activities, bars, restaurants, and ways to relax and unwind.
 A must-visit spot in Queenstown, Fergburger is famous for its mouthwatering gourmet burgers.
 Expect long queues, but the wait is definitely worth it for their delicious and generously sized burgers.
 Located on the waterfront, Botswana Butchery offers a sophisticated dining experience with a focus on premium meats and seafood.
 Enjoy stunning views of Lake Wakatipu while indulging in their expertly crafted dishes.If you're looking for something quick and tasty, stop by Fergbaker, an extension of Fergburger.
 Indulge in their delectable selection of pies, pastries, and sweet treats, perfect for a snack on the go.
 Mrs Ferg Gelateria is a great spot to sample some delicious homemade gelato.

 Your accommodation: Heartland Hotel Queenstown